Kamenický Šenov: Administrative division

+Etymology

+The German name Schönau and its Czech transcription Šenov are derived from the German word schön ('nice', 'lovely') and from the Middle High German word ouwe ('floodplain', 'wet meadow').
+To distinguish it from places with the same name, the settlement was given the prefix Stein- in German ('stone'; referring to the nearby rocks) and Kamenický in Czech ('Kamenice's'; referring to the nearby town of Česká Kamenice).

 Geography

 Kamenický Šenov is located about 10 km north of Česká Lípa and 40 km west of Liberec.
 It lies in the Central Bohemian Uplands.
 The highest point is the hill Česká skála at 629 m above sea level.
-The brook Šenovský potok originates in the municipal territory and flows through the town proper.
+The stream Šenovský potok originates in the municipal territory and then flows through the town proper.

 History

 The first written mention of Kamenický Šenov is from 1352, as a village called Sonov founded by immigrant Sorbs.
 The village belonged to the Česká Kamenice estate, therefore it began to be called Kamenický Šenov.

 In the 17th century, the local glassmakers are first mentioned, and during the 17th and 18th centuries there was a massive boom in glass refining and in glass trade.
 The glass industry significantly contributed to the rapid growth of Kamenický Šenov and the inhabitants began to get rich.